Available in VPC

 claimName: csi-deployment-pvc

-- Run the following command to adjust PersistentVolumeClaim's volume request size from 500 GB to 600 GB:
+- Run the following command to change the PersistentVolumeClaim volume request size from 500 GB to 600 GB.

 kubectl --kubeconfig $KUBE_CONFIG patch pvc csi-deployment-pvc -p '{"spec":{"resources":{"requests":{"storage":"600Gi"}}}}'

-Use a StorageClass with a reclaimPolicy of Retain
+Use a StorageClass with reclaimPolicy set to Retain

-A StorageClass with a reclaimPolicy of Retain preserves the actual storage resource even if the associated resource is deleted.
-This feature prevents data loss and provides the flexibility to manage or recover data manually.
-Once a StorageClass is created, it is difficult to change its settings.
-If you need to change the settings, you must create a new StorageClass instead of modifying an existing StorageClass.
-When using the Retain policy, you need to manually manage and clean up storage resources associated with deleted PVs
+A StorageClass with reclaimPolicy set to Retain preserves the actual storage resources even if related resources are deleted.
+This feature helps prevent data loss and allows you to manage or recover data manually.
+Once a StorageClass is created, its settings cannot be easily changed.
+If you need to change the settings, create a new StorageClass instead of modifying the existing one.
+When using the Retain policy, you must manually manage and clean up storage resources associated with deleted PVs.

 allowVolumeExpansion: true